Merkoba/Hue/README.md

 The admin email must go in superuser_emails in user_config.secret.json.
 It's used to take over control of the main room.
 The main room is created on first join, with no roles.
 To get admin on the room use /annex.

-To have a fully working system, as it is intended, getting all the API keys (YouTube, Twitch, Soundcloud) is very recommended.
+To have a fully working system, as it is intended, getting all the API keys (YouTube, Twitch, Soundcloud, Imgur) is very recommended.
 If you don't need some of these, disable them in user_config.json (for example "youtube_enabled": false) Mailgun api key is necessary for account creation and password recovery, so it must be provided.
 A Google Recaptcha key is necessary to enable captcha verification on registration, though captcha support can be disabled ("recaptcha_enabled": false).
 Hosting of uploaded images through an S3 service is supported, yet optional.
 To enable S3 support, set "image_storage_s3_or_local" to "s3".
 Set API keys in user_config.secret.json.

 Put the files in the directory you want it work and call "npm install".
 That should install all necessary packages.